 The Computational Biology & Gene Regulation group aims at developing cutting-edge bioinformatics tools with immediate application to real-life biological problems.
 Our computational biology research program focuses on gene expression regulation and the mechanisms by which it can be disrupted in human diseases such as cancer.

 We plan to develop new methods and tools for (1) improving the prediction of TFBSs; (2) predicting TF gene targets; (3) prioritizing cis-regulatory variants dysregulating microRNA transcriptional regulation with downstream impact on the gene regulatory programs in cancer.
 The mid-term goal is to combine whole genome sequencing and expression data in cancer samples to predict cis-regulatory variants dysregulating microRNA transcription and contributing to carcinogenesis.

-The lab is part of the Centre for Molecular Medicine Norway (NCMM), University of Oslo, Nordic EMBL partner for molecular medicine.
+The lab is part of the Centre for Molecular Medicine Norway (NCMM), Nordic EMBL partner for molecular medicine, University of Oslo.
 Dr. Anthony Mathelier has been appointed as a group leader with a generous 5-year starting grant to launch the group.